collink2451/ATCTrainer-IssueTracking/README.md

 ## 3) Environment Details:
 Include the version of ATCTrainer you are using and if relevent the airport or traffic file

+## 4) Follow Up:
+Even the most well written bug reports may need follow up to truly diagnose the cause of the bug.
+Once you have submitted a bug report, please monitor your email and check back periodically to provide extra information that is requested.